 Detroit, MI 48232-0621

-You can, however, hand-deliver TD F 90-22.1 to any local office of the Internal Revenue Service, and they will forward the form to the Department of the Treasury for processing.
-Many US embassies will also accept your foreign bank account report, and they will forward it to the Treasury.
+You can also hand-deliver TD F 90-22.1 to any local office of the Internal Revenue Service, and they will forward the form to the Department of the Treasury for processing.
+Many US embassies will also accept your foreign bank account report, and they will forward it to the Treasury Department.
 FBARs can be filed electronically with the Treasury at the following Web site: http://bsaefiling.fincen.treas.gov/Enroll_Individual.html.
+Be aware, electronic filing of Foreign Bank Account Reports will become mandatory effective July 1, 2013.
+(Source: IRS.gov, Report of Foreign Bank and Financial Accounts.)

 Forms and InstructionsYou can obtain TD F 90-22.1 (PDF, 8 pages) along with instructions for filling out the form from the IRS Website.